-So you want to know about Kuvera Mutual Fund App.
+I think you want to invest in direct plans of mutual funds and save on commission and looking for a free app for same.
 By now you must be aware how even 1% difference in direct and regular plan can make a huge difference in your corpus especially for long term goals.
+Kuvera is free app for the same.
+Let us review and check is it really good and should you use it.

-If you are using regular plans and wish to switch to direct plan, you must be wondering which app to use.
-I tried multiple apps like moneyfront, paytm, Grow and Kuvera.
-Before using direct plans, I was using NJ, ICICI Direct, sometimes directly with each Mutual Fund house and sometimes even direct paper work.
+II tried multiple apps like moneyfront, paytm, etMoney, Grow and Kuvera.
+Before using direct plans, I was using NJ, ICICI Direct.
+Sometimes I also used each Mutual Fund house online portal and app and sometimes even direct paper work.

-Having tried so many different ways of investment, I have now finally settled with Kuvera.
-Main reasons being Simplicity of use and very good customer support.
+Having tried so many different ways of mutual fund investment, I have now finally settled with Kuvera.
+Why?
+Read on.
+Bur before we start with review, just one request.

 Is Kuvera Free?

-They do offer features like Tradesmart and Tax Harvesting with added fees but those are optional and you can live without them for basic usage.
+They do offer features like Tradesmart and Tax Harvesting with added fees but those are optional and you can live without them for normal usage.
+More on these later.

 Important features in Kuvera Mutual Fund App